clarissong/sorting/README.md

 # sorting
-My journey (re-)learning sorting algorithms
+My journey on (re-)learning the sorting algorithms